 Accessibility compliance is an interesting case because it is a legal requirement that increases organizational value as a whole.
 Performing the following six essential functions can guide your business through the ADA compliance process.

-1. Avoid Making Disability Assumptions
+1. Avoid Disability Assumptions

-2. Use the Official Process
+2. Follow the the Official Process

-Keep in mind that compliance with ADA regulations means more than just arriving at a solution that the employee (or employees) find fair and acceptable.
-It also means that a business has taken the correct legal route to arrive at a solution.
+Keep in mind that compliance with ADA regulations means more than just arriving at a solution that employees and job applicants find fair and acceptable.
+Compliance also means that a business has taken the correct legal route to arrive at a solution.

 4. Treat Workers As Individuals

-5. Remember Digital Accessibility
+5. Digital Accessibility Matters Too

-In addition to this, employers are not allowed to dismiss employees who exceed the period of time allowed for their FMLA leave.
-Instead, employers have to carry out an ADA analysis to determine if the employee can be transferred to another position in the department or in the company that would be more suitable to their circumstances.
+In addition to this, employers are not allowed to dismiss employees who exceed the allowed FMLA leave period.
+Instead, employers have to carry out an ADA analysis to determine if the employee can be transferred to another position in the company that would be more suitable to their circumstances.

-- FMLA (Family & Medical Leave) United States Department of Labor, 2018
+- FMLA (Family & Medical Leave).
+United States Department of Labor, 2018